pschool-in/curriculum/content/science/food-1.md

 1. Rice becomes a key element of the diet of those who live in areas where rice grows abundantly.
 2. People in areas where jowar or bajra is a major crop include more ‘bhakari' in their diets.
 3. In certain regions, wheat is the major crop.
 People in those regions eat more chapatis.
-4. In the sea, there is an abundance of fish.
+4. In the sea, fish are abundant.
 As a result, the Konkan people consume a lot of fish in their diet.
 5. We receive different vegetables and fruits at different times of the year depending on their seasons.
 As a result, the foods in our diet change as well.

 ## We should take care of our food
 1. We should eat food made at home.
-2. Sprouted pulses, leafy vegetables, buttermilk and yoghurt should be included often in our diet.
+2. Sprouted pulses, leafy vegetables, buttermilk and yogurt should be included often in our diet.
 3. We should avoid products shown in newspapers and TVs.
-The advertisements are tempting but it does not mean that they are healthy for our body.
+The advertisements are tempting but it does not mean that they are healthy for our bodies.

 ## Group: Healthy food Vs Unhealthy food